stephentwright/acems-bloodservice-workshop/event-discuss-themes.md

 ---
 layout: page
-title: Workshop Information
+title: Beginning the Discussions
-subtitle: Beginning the discussions
+subtitle: Research Themes
 ---

 To get the most out of the workshop we would like to foster pre-workshop discussions and introductions.
 Please introduce yourself and your research area on the [introductions]() page, and add comments to the bottom of this page to indicate which of the research themes you are interested in or have questions about.